-In all subjects, PP children are out-performing Non-PP children in terms of Progress.
+In Maths, PP children are out-performing Non-PP children in terms of Progress.
+In Reading and Writing the gap has narrowed between PP children and Non-PP children in terms of Progress.

-This means that whilst attainment is higher for non-PP children at the moment, the gap between the 2 groups is narrowing in all subjects.
 This shows the school's PP entitlement is being well spent and the PP children, on the whole, are getting value for money.